emazzotta/emazzotta.github.io/_posts/2020-06-17-1-Year-Tesla-Model-3-Review.md

 Due the fact that we used a referral code (thanks @NYKChannel) granting us 6 months of free supercharging the trip did not cost us anything in terms of electricity.

-Speaking of electricity, 1300 kWh were added to our battery just via regenerative breaking.
+Speaking of electricity, 1300 kWh were added to the battery just via regenerative breaking.
 Coincidentally, this is the amount of electricity our household (my brother and I) uses in a year!
 The fact that this causes a longer lifetime for the breaks is also quite nice.

 So what about charging without the Supercharging network?
 Unfortunately I can't charge at home, however, there's a charging station 500 meters from my home which I basically never use.
 Why?
 Because I already charge at various destinations.